wpilibsuite/frc-docs/source/docs/software/can-devices/can-addressing.rst

 -------------------

 Starting in 2022, the roboRIO provides a universal CAN heartbeat.
 This heartbeat is sent every 20ms.
-The heartbeat has a full CAN ID of 0x01011840, which it NI manufacturer, RobotController type, Device ID 0 and API ID 0x062.
+The heartbeat has a full CAN ID of 0x01011840 (which is the NI Manufacturer ID, RobotController type, Device ID 0 and API ID 0x062).
 It is an 8 byte CAN packet.
 The important byte in here is byte 5 (index 4).
 The layout is the following bitfield.

 RedAlliance : 1